TREASURIES-US long-term yields hit fresh nine-month highs after data

 U.S. yields have ascended after Fitch downgraded the U.S. government's credit rating to AA+ from AAA on Tuesday, citing an expected fiscal deterioration over the next three years and a snowballing general debt burden.

-On Wednesday, the Treasury Department announced a $103 million offering to refinance roughly $84 billion in Treasury notes and bonds due on Aug.
-15.

-After the announcement, Assistant Secretary for Financial Markets Josh Frost said the credit downgrade "doesn't change what Americans, investors and people around the world already know, which is that Treasury securities remain the world's pre-eminent safe and liquid asset and that the American economy is fundamentally strong."
+After Wednesday's Treasury refunding announcement, Assistant Secretary for Financial Markets Josh Frost said the credit downgrade "doesn't change what Americans, investors and people around the world already know, which is that Treasury securities remain the world's pre-eminent safe and liquid asset and that the American economy is fundamentally strong."

+Billionaire investor Warren Buffett commented on Thursday that he was not worried about the Fitch downgrade, but considered the agency's concerns valid, CNBC reported.

+Buffett bought $10 billion in Treasuries on Monday, hinting at a potential further purchase of three-month US3MT=RR or six-month US6MT=RR bills next Monday, according to CNBC.

 Investors will closely watch the July non-farm payrolls report on Friday and the July consumer price index report next week for inflation trends.